-Membership: The library has approximately 5,000 active patrons who checked out 67,000 items in 2017.
-The library is open to members of the Sun City Center Community Association including The Courtyards, Ashton Gardens and Freedom Plaza Kings Point residents are welcome to join the library for a $24 annual membership fee.
+Membership: The library has approximately 5,500 active patrons who checked out 43,000 items in 2022.
+The library is open to members of the Sun City Center Community Association including The Courtyards, Ashton Gardens and Freedom Plaza.
+Kings Point residents are welcome to join the library for a $24 annual membership fee.

 Funding: The library is a privately funded library supported by SCC Community Association dues, membership fees and contributions from residents, businesses and organizations.
 Building maintenance is provided by the Community Association staff.